dotkernel/admin-documentation/docs/book/v6/security/basic-security.md

 ## PHP Dependencies

-`dotkernel/admin` uses `composer` to handle PHP dependencies.
+Dotkernel Admin uses `composer` to handle PHP dependencies.
 In time, make sure to review any common vulnerabilities and exposures for your dependencies.

-> You may also keep an eye on the `dotkernel/admin` changelog for any updates relevant to your project.
+> You may also keep an eye on the Dotkernel Admin changelog for any updates relevant to your project.

 ## JavaScript Dependencies